Diel Spring

-Diel Reon Spring (born December 26, 2000) is a Vincentian footballer who plays as a midfielder for Polish side Podlasie Biała Podlaska and the Saint Vincent and the Grenadines national team.
+Diel Reon Spring (born December 26, 2000) is a Vincentian footballer who plays as a midfielder for North Leeward Predators and the Saint Vincent and the Grenadines national team.

 Early years

 Spring hails from the village of Chateaubelair.
 His mother is a chef and his father is a construction worker while his grandparents were farmers.

-He led St Martin’s Secondary School to a junior division title in the 2015 Secondary Schools’ Football Competition, scoring a brace in the final.
+Spring led St Martin’s Secondary School to a junior division title in the 2015 Secondary Schools’ Football Competition, scoring a brace in the final.
 The following year he was named best midfielder of the Barrouallie Football League under-17 division as a member of the North Leeward Predators youth set-up.

 He also participated in sports such as athletics and cricket.

 Club career

 During the 2017 season in the second-tier SVGFF First Division, Spring helped the Predators finish the regular season undefeated and reach the championship final, where he scored the opening goal of the match as they defeated Largo Height via penalty shoot-out.
 He was nominated for Youth Male Player of the Year at the 2017 National Football Awards.
 That same year, he and future international teammate Joel Quashie were chosen as the winners of a Caribbean Football Union- and Manchester United-backed skills-based competition for young talents, earning invitations to a talent development camp in Trinidad and Tobago.

 The next season, Spring captained the Predators to a runner-up league finish in the SVGFF Premier Division and a Knock Out Cup title.
 He recorded a brace against Bequia United in week 10, and repeated the feat against System 3 in week 17.
 He finished the season with a hat-trick in a 4–1 win against Largo Height on the final match-day.
 At the end of the year he was named Best Midfielder at the National Football Awards.